Discriminatory Policing Policy

 The Bay Harbor Islands Police Department employees will not engage in any activities that are discriminatory or indicative of the practice of biased based policing.
 It is our belief that racial and ethnic profiling in law enforcement is totally and unequivocally unacceptable.
 All department personnel are expected to conduct themselves with complete respect for the fundamental rights guaranteed by the constitution of the United States and to provide equal protection under the law to all citizens of this nation.

-It is the policy of the Bay Harbor Islands Police Department to patrol in proactive manner, investigate suspicious persons and circumstances, and to actively enforce applicable laws and ordinances.
-The department requires that citizens will only be detained when there is reasonable suspicion to believe they have committed, are committing, or are about to commit, a violation of the law.
+It is the policy of the Bay Harbor Islands Police Department to patrol in a proactive manner, investigate suspicious persons and circumstances, and to actively enforce applicable laws and ordinances.
+The Department requires that citizens will only be detained when there is reasonable suspicion to believe they have committed, are committing, or are about to commit a violation of the law.

-Any person may file a complaint with the department if they believe a Bay Harbor Islands police officer has violated department policies.
+Any person may file a complaint with the Department if they believe a Bay Harbor Islands Police Officer has violated department policies.
 No person shall be discouraged, discriminated against, intimidated, or coerced from filing such complaint.
-The complaint may be made by telephone to (305) 866-6242, by mail or in person, or via email to Captain Noel, firstname.lastname@example.org, and can be anonymous.
-All complaints are thoroughly investigated by the Office of the Chief and the person filing the complaint will be notified of the outcome of the investigation.
+The complaint may be made by telephone to (305) 866-6242, by mail, in person, or via email to Captain Noel, email@example.com, and can be anonymous.
+All complaints are thoroughly investigated by the Office of the Chief of Police and the person filing the complaint shall be notified of the outcome of the investigation.